-Represents Alaska, Hawaii, Maine, Pennsylvania, South Dakota, Utah Kim is in her first term on the Sta
+Represents Alaska, Hawaii, Maine, Pennsylvania, South Dakota, Utah

 Kim is in her first term on the State Assembly Leadership Committee and is chair.
 She has been involved with the West Virginia State Assembly since its inception serving as vice president for five years and president for four.
 Kim is the recipient of FAST (Fellow of the Association of Surgical Technologist) and has served on the Job Task Analysis Committee for the NBSTSA (National Board of Surgical Technologist and Surgical Assistants).
 She is employed by Three Gables Surgical Hospital in Proctorville, Ohio, as a surgical technologist.
 In her spare time, she volunteers for the Make-A-Wish Foundation and enjoys spending time with her family, friends and her dog, Shadow.